Affordable Generative Agents

 In the VirtualHome, we have designed an agent with the aim of experiencing a fulfilling day at home.
 The agent is required to generate a sequence of activities to achieve the goal.
 For each activity, the agent examines the items involved and the associated actions, creates a corresponding action sequence, and ultimately translates this sequence into actionable instructions, such as ``\textless{}char0\textgreater{} [walk] \textless{}curtains\textgreater{} (32)''.
 The complete implementation is provided in the appendix \ref{appendix:framework_of_virtualhome} and an example activity generated by AGA is provided in Figure \ref{fig:virtualHome}.

 In contrast to \citet{singh2023progprompt} and \citet{huang2022language} tested on manually designed household tasks, we aim for the agent to generate believable activities and decompose them into appropriate action sequences, leading to the absence of a clear method to determine task completion.
-Therefore, we request LLM agent to assess task completion based on the action sequences performed and the relevant objects, and decide whether to proceed to the next activity.
+Therefore, we request the LLM agent to assess task completion based on the action sequences performed and the relevant objects, and decide whether to proceed to the next activity.